Dexsam07/LEGEND-MD/README.md

 Telegram bot doesn't respond Make sure you're using the correct bot @Shyammd_143_bot.
 Check your internet.
 “Invalid number” error Ensure the number includes the country code without + (e.g., 9100000000 for India).
 Session expired Delete the auth_info/ folder and re‑pair.
+Bot says "not connected" You need to pair your WhatsApp first using the bot or web dashboard.

 ---